wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 What happens if the tier limit is reached?
 ------------------------------------------

 When the tier limit is reached, the oldest events are removed from your index.
-These data is available in cold storage for you to access them.
+These data is available in cold storage for you to access.
 To learn more about data logging and storage, see the :ref:`Cold storage <cloud_your_environment_accessing_cold_storage>` section.

 Can I move data from cold to hot storage?
 -----------------------------------------